Musical Futures: Background

-The Musical Futures journey began in 2003 when the Paul Hamlyn Foundation, an independent grant-making foundation, instigated an initiative to find new and imaginative ways of engaging all young people, aged 11–18, in meaningful music activities.
-The starting point for Musical Futures was to understand the factors affecting the apparent disengagement of young people with sustained musicmaking activities, at a time in their lives when music is not only a passion for many young people, but plays a big part in shaping their social identity.
-A year of consultation was followed by two years of ‘Pathfinder’ action research projects, where teams in Leeds, Nottingham and Hertfordshire trialled a number of learning models to find ways of engaging all young people in music-making, both in and out of school.
-The pathfinders were Music Services working in partnership with young people, schools, universities, professional music organisations and community music organisations.
-Alongside this, a number of research and development projects were also commissioned.
-Following the development of tried-and-tested models, the first set of teacher resource materials were published in 2006 and made available free of charge.
-The following provides a brief outline of the pathfinders, research and development partners, and where to find further information.
+Musical Futures originated in the United Kingdom in 2003 as an initiative of the Paul Hamlyn Foundation, an independent grant-making organisation that sought new and imaginative ways to engage young people aged 11 to 18 in meaningful music-making.
+The project began with a year of national consultation followed by two years of “Pathfinder” action-research projects in Leeds, Nottingham and Hertfordshire.
+These pilots, involving schools, music services, universities and community organisations, explored informal and participatory approaches to learning music that reflected how many young people engage with music outside school.

+By 2006, the first set of teacher resources and case studies was published and made freely available, leading to widespread adoption across UK schools.
+Musical Futures later expanded internationally, with programmes and professional learning delivered in Australia, New Zealand and parts of Asia through Musical Futures International (MFI), which was established to support teachers globally.

-In 2018, Musical Futures were selected in HundrED's top 100 Global education innovations.
+In 2018, Musical Futures was recognised by the education organisation HundrED as one of the world’s Top 100 Global Education Innovations.

+Musical Futures International – Online Platform

+In 2024, Musical Futures International launched a new online subscription platform for its teaching and learning resources.

+The platform consolidated previous URL-based access into one system from April 2025.

+It includes core units such as Just Play, Everyone Can Play, Play Now, Beats (including Styles & Groove), and Recreate for electronic music production in multiple DAWs.

+The subscription model offers tiered options including Starter Pack, Build Your Own and Full Access.

 Musical Futures Online

-In January 2021, Musical Futures unveiled their new resource platform, Musical Futures Online.
+In January 2021, Musical Futures UK unveiled their new resource platform, Musical Futures Online.
 The subscription-based website contains thousands of audio & visual learning resources built for classroom and home use.
 Teachers and music professionals can subscribe to the platform though any of the 3 membership plans, Standard (ideal for Primary teaching), Premium (ideal for Primary & Secondary teaching) and Ultimate (ideal for Secondary teaching with technology).

 The platform features a wide range of resources to support teachers in delivering music from ages 7 – 16 (Key Stages 2 – 4 in the UK).
 All resources are developed, tested and refined by teachers and practitioners in their own settings.